 Production vehicles must not block fire hydrants, driveways, crosswalks, or other access ramps unless authorized by the permit and/or the private property owner where relevant.
 Emergency lanes must be open at all times.

-Parking meters are located throughout the Savannah area and require payment unless otherwise permitted.
+Parking meters are located throughout the Savannah region and require payment unless otherwise permitted.

-The Savannah Area Film Office reserves the right to change, modify, update, or waive provisions of these guidelines where necessary for the public’s safety and convenience.
+The Savannah Regional Film Commission reserves the right to change, modify, update, or waive provisions of these guidelines where necessary for the public’s safety and convenience.
 Each permitting authority reserves the right to cancel filming permits and/or take further restrictive actions where necessary to assure adherence to these guidelines.

 Due to the high volume of visitors to the city during major festivals and events, additional permitting restrictions are in place, and there is limited accessibility in the City of Savannah and surrounding municipalities during these events.
-Please check with the Savannah Area Film Office for specific details.
-Currently there are a few major events which greatly impact the area.
+Please check with the Savannah Regional Film Commission for specific details.
+Currently there are a few major events which greatly impact the region.

 The City of Savannah